RCL-NUS/NeuroMHE/README.md

 3. Run the **main_code_supervisedlearning.py** Python file.
 4. In the prompted terminal interface, you will be asked to select whether to train or evaluate NeuroMHE.
 * Training: type 'train' without the quotation mark in the terminal.
 * Evaluation: type 'evaluate' without the quotation mark in the terminal.
 Subsequently, you will be prompted to select a trajectory for evaluation.
-There are a total of 13 agile trajectories within the complete NeuroBEM test dataset, as shown below.
-Note that you can skip the training process and directly evaluate the performance using the trained network model **Trained_model.pt** to reproduce the RMSE results in the following table.
+There are a total of 13 agile trajectories within the complete NeuroBEM test dataset, as shown below. _Note that you can skip the training process and directly evaluate the performance using the trained network model **Trained_model.pt** to reproduce the RMSE results in the following table_.
 The retained model is saved in the **trained_data** folder within the downloaded **SecVII-A (source code)** folder.

 |                                         Trajectory Parameters of NeuroBEM Test Dataset                                           |
 :----------------------------------------------------------------------------------------------------------------------------------: